Sudhindranath Kumar: 1971 elections

 After the fall of the United Front cabinet, the RCPI (Sudhin Kumar group) joined the CPI(M)-led United Left Front.
 The front, which was formally constituted in May 1970, had Kumar as its convenor.
 Kumar, along with Hare Krishna Konar of CPI(M), was tasked with drafting the joint electoral manifesto.

 Kumar won the Howrah Central seat, defeating the candidates of Congress(O), Bangla Congress as well as his former party comrade Anadi Das.
 He obtained 12,616 votes (39.80%).
 However, in the subsequent 1972 West Bengal Legislative Assembly election Kumar lost the Howrah Central seat to Mrityunjoy Banerjee.
 Kumar finished in second place with 15,870 votes (37.77%).

 Second tenure as Food Minister

 Kumar regained the Howrah Central seat in the 1977 West Bengal Legislative Assembly election.
 He obtained 21,502 votes (44.50%).
 After the 1977 election, Kumar was named Minister for Food and Civil Supplies in the first Left Front cabinet.
+Kumar also served as vice president of the Centre of Indian Trade Unions (CITU).

 Kumar lost the Howrah Central seat to Congress(I) candidate Ambica Banerjee in the 1982 West Bengal Legislative Assembly election.
 Kumar finished in second place with 29,785 votes (43.34%).
 After having lost his assembly seat, Kumar lost his post as minister.
 Bimalananda Mukherjee replaced him as the RCPI representative in the Left Front government.